SleepingFox8/AM-Tools/README.md

 # AM-tools
-This repository contains libraries to support the creation of Advanced Macros bot scripts.
+This repository contains LUA libraries to support the creation of Advanced Macros bot scripts.
 These libraries are currently optimized for [advanced macros mod](https://www.curseforge.com/minecraft/mc-mods/advanced-macros) v9.2.0 or Minecraft v1.14.4.

 ## How to use